 Contemporary Gestalt Therapy

 A program that will radically change your practice and your life.

-The Advanced Clinical Training In Contemporary Gestalt Therapy is an AQF 7-9 Equivalent two year course for Postgraduate students who have a relevant first degree from a recognised tertiary institution, offering a Creative, Experiential, Dynamic & robust learning experience.
+Our Post Graduate Training In Contemporary Gestalt Therapy is a two year course for Postgraduate students who have a relevant first degree from a recognised tertiary institution, offering a Creative, Experiential, Dynamic & robust learning experience.
 It is tailored for people who wish to focus on learning and developing ethically informed Gestalt therapy skills and application.

 Students will engage in a supportive group-learning environment where they can grow in self-awareness as the foundation to supporting a solid clinical practice.